craftercms/docs/source/site-administrators/studio/drag-n-drop-configuration.rst

 Drag and Drop Configuration
 ===========================

-Drag and Drop configuration file defines the categories and their corresponding components for the drag and drop panel.
+The drag and drop configuration file defines the categories and their corresponding components for the drag and drop panel.

 To find this configuration xml through studio follow the next instructions: